mdcode2026-core-sys/Core-System-clinic-/KIMI_SESSION_PLAN_MILESTONE_3.md

 # KIMI_SESSION_PLAN_MILESTONE_3.md

+> **Completion status (2026-08-08):** All 13 sessions this document plans for are complete; the result required a separate recovery pass (build/integration defects) before it built successfully — see `CHANGELOG.md` 2026-08-08 and `PROJECT_HANDOFF.md` Open Item #9.
+Kept below as historical record, per `DOCUMENTATION_CONSOLIDATION_PLAN.md`.

 **Purpose:** The complete, ready-to-send prompt set for Kimi's execution of Milestone 3 (Unified Workspace), divided into 13 self-contained sessions.
 Each session assumes Kimi has no memory of any previous session — every session re-establishes what it needs by reading the repository, never by being reminded verbally.

 **How to use this document:** Send the "Universal Preamble" once at the start of every session, immediately followed by that session's block.
 Do not skip the preamble even if it feels repetitive — it is what makes each session self-sufficient.